allevo/seqflow-js/packages/website/src/pages/GetStarted_5test.md

 - How to create a new component.
 - How to configure the application.
 - How to test the application.
+- Split the application into domains [In progress](https://github.com/allevo/seqflow-js/issues/9).

 Any comments or suggestions are really appreciated.
 Feel free to open an issue on the [GitHub repository](https://github.com/allevo/seqflow-js/issues).